-Risk Assessment of Assessment of quality of documentation and dat provided assumptions and justification a Conclusion regarding appropriatenes s of risk rating

-(a) • NA • NA Risk rating is appropriate

-(b) The audit team has reviewed and recalculated the World Bank World governance indicator score and confirms that it is as stated by the time of the project start time and therefore that the risk score is appropriate.
-The World bank governance indicator online database is considered of high quality (http://databank.worldbank.org/data/reports.aspx? source=Worldwide-Governance-Indicators) Risk rating is appropriate

-(c) • NA • NA Risk rating is appropriate

-(d) • NA • NA Risk rating is appropriate

-(e) • NA • NA Risk rating is appropriate

-(f) The audit team confirmed via the UN Redd Readiness website that the Cambodian government is implementin g REDD+ Readiness, through support of the World Bank Forest Carbon Partnership and UN- REDD The UN REDD READINESS website is a site of the United Nations and is therefore considered of high quality (https://theredddesk.org/countries/initiatives/un- redd-programme-cambodia) Risk rating is appropriate
+Risk Assessment of rationale, assumptions and justification Assessment of quality of documentation and data provided Conclusion regarding appropriatenes s of risk rating (f) The audit team confirmed via the UN Redd Readiness website that the Cambodian government is implementin g REDD+ Readiness, through support of the World Bank Forest Carbon Partnership and UN- REDD The UN REDD READINESS website is a site of the United Nations and is therefore considered of high quality (https://theredddesk.org/countries/initiatives/un- redd-programme-cambodia) Risk rating is appropriate

-4.4.3.9 Natural Risk
+3.3.10.9 Natural Risk

-4.4.3.9 Risk Assessment of rationale, assumptions and justification Assessment of quality of documentation and data provided Conclusion regarding appropriaten ess of risk rating

-Fire

-The au dit team reviewed the MODIS Fire Product The audit team considers Risk rating is

-e maps of the project area /26/ provided by MODIS satellite maps to be appropriate

-pject team as well as the natural risk of high quality

-ve /27/ and confirmed the information

-ed regarding significance and likelihood of

-addition, the audit team interviewed local

-unities and government officials who

-ned the claims in the PD.
-The audit team

-that the infrequency of natural fires within

-edominant forest type (evergreen forest) as

-the reduction in the threat of

-pogenic fires by Wildlife Alliance's ranger

-further diminishes the risk of fire.
-In sum,

-dit team agrees that the potential for fire is

-d the impact of fire when it does happen on

-rbon stock is insignificant.
-Ind Disease Outbreaks

-udit team interviewed local communities and • NA Risk rating is

-t personnel who confirmed the claims in the • NA appropriate

-at natural risks from pests are not a threat to appropriate

-stocks in the project area.
-The audit team

-ed the project's natural risk narrative /27/

-greed with the justification contained therein

-ing pests and disease outbreak.
-The audit

-has experience working in the region and

-corroborates the expert opinion of the local

-unities and project personnel regarding pest

-sease outbreak and the low risk to the

-project i's carbon stocks.

-ne Weather

-The au dit team interviewed local communities and • NA Risk rating is

-t personnel who confirmed the claims in the appropriate

-at natural risks from extreme rain events can

-but that species in the SCRP ecosystem are

-ed to wet conditions.
-The audit team

-ed the project's natural risk narrative /27/

-reed with the justification contained therein

-ing extreme weather.
-The audit team has

-ence working in the region and on this

-nal basis agrees with the risk rating claimed

-project.

-Geolo gical Risk
+Risk Assessment of rationale, assumptions and justification Assessment of quality of documentation and data provided Conclusion regarding appropriaten ess of risk rating Fire The audit team reviewed the MODIS Fire Product sample maps of the project area /26/ provided by the project team as well as the natural risk narrative /27/ and confirmed the information provided regarding significance and likelihood of fire.
+In addition, the audit team interviewed local communities and government officials who confirmed the claims in the PD.
+The audit team agrees that the infrequency of natural fires within the predominant forest type (evergreen forest) as well as the reduction in the threat of anthropogenic fires by Wildlife Alliance's ranger teams further diminishes the risk of fire.
+In sum, the audit team agrees that the potential for fire is low and the impact of fire when it does happen on the carbon stock is insignificant.
+The audit team considers MODIS satellite maps to be of high quality; in addition, the audit team reviewed the natural risk narrative and considers it to be high quality Risk rating is appropriate rest and disease Outbreaks